shawnleftwich/documentation/brokers/webhook.md

           }
         }
       ],
-      "extracted_fields": {}            // If custom extracted fields are configured, they'll be here },
+      "extracted_fields": {},            // If custom extracted fields are configured, they'll be here "email_messages": [
+        {"subject": "subject of email 1"},
+        {"subject": "subject of email 2"}
+      ]
+    },
     "carrier": {
       "external_id": "carrier-external-id"